Indecisive613/UNO-Flip/Milestone3-Documentation/AI Logic.md

 Terminology Clarifications:
 - AI in this context refers to the attributes, methods, conditional statements, and algorithms that enables the UNO game to perform actions on behalf of a specific player without requiring user input.
-- Valid in the context refers to actions that are permitted as per the rules of UNO.
+- Valid in this context refers to actions that are permitted as per the rules of UNO.

-AI Implementation - Actions and States
+AI Player Implementation - Actions and States
 When the user starts a new UNO game, they are prompted to select the number of players and input a name for each player.
 The user is then prompted to select which of the players will be an AI player.

+The maximum number of AI players is equal to n-1 where n is the total number of players in the current UNO game.
+There must be at least one player whose actions are determined by the user.
+The minium number of AI players is equal to 0.

 In this context, an AI player is a player whose actions in an UNO game including:
 - Play card,